SpaceML/GalaxyGAN/README.md

 #Connect to Amazon EC2 Machine
 Please follow the instruction of Amazon EC2.
 #Activate Matlab
-* follow the instruction on [mathworks website](http://www.mathworks.com/matlabcentral/answers/100407-how-do-i-transfer-a-concurrent-or-network-named-user-matlab-license-to-a-new-server) to generate a matlab license for the EC2 instance.
+* follow the instructions on [mathworks website](http://www.mathworks.com/matlabcentral/answers/100407-how-do-i-transfer-a-concurrent-or-network-named-user-matlab-license-to-a-new-server) to generate a matlab license for the EC2 instance.
-* put your license file `license.lic` in `~/`
+* put your license file `license.lic` in `~/` of the EC2 instance you created
 * run script
 	`bash /usr/local/MATLAB/R2016b/bin/activate_matlab.sh -propertiesFile /home/ubuntu/activate.txt` to active matlab